Budapest, Hungary

 When drawing by hand, cognition is distributed across eye, mind, and movement — each adjusting in real time to the others.
 The slight resistance of the surface, the pressure of the line, the speed of the gesture: these are not incidental conditions.
 They are active participants in how an idea unfolds.
 The hand does not execute decisions made elsewhere.
 It participates in the act of thinking itself.

 This has consequences for how we understand intelligence in design.
 If thinking is something that happens only in the mind, then the hand is merely a delivery mechanism — a tool for outputting what cognition has already produced.
 But if cognition is distributed, then the body is not peripheral to the process.
-It is part of the apparatus.
+It is part of the system.

 What the hand registers through friction, drag, and resistance feeds directly back into the decisions being made.
 Intelligence, in this sense, is not confined to the mind.
 It is embedded in muscle memory and tactile feedback.